-• 1 \$ Variance Capital expenditure forecast explanatory notes - \$0.17m Moran Reserve Pedestrian and Cycle Bridge - Original quotes received through Ψ0.17111 the request for quote process were well above the allocated budget and not considered best value.
-A revised procurement approach (public tender) will be implemented which has impacted the timeline for delivery. -> \$0.17m South Melbourne Town Hall Renewal Upgrade - delayed by the need for further structural investigations and the approval process. -> \$0.15m Shakespeare Grove Public Toilet - delays in engaging a consultant for design documentation and relocation of the excelog to a suitable site. - \$0.14m St. Kilda Town Hall Façade Rectification - design process has been longer than anticipated due to lack of availability of historical design documents. - \$0.14m Building Roof Renewals - delivery delayed at four sites due to COVID restrictions CO 14m and project management resourcing issues. - \$0.14m Safe Roof Access - Recently closed tender informs the Contractors work schedule requiring additional time than originally anticipated - \$0.13m Fitzroy & Loch St Safety Improvements - Project now on hold as no funding ψυ.
-15111 allocation is to be provided form the Commonwealth Blackspot program. - \$0.12m Public Safety Lighting Bay Trail - scope variations and cost escalations with - ¥2 tender process has affected the delivery schedules. -> \$0.11m Cobden Place Pocket Park - Concept design has taken longer than anticipated to site complexity. - \$0.10m St Kilda Junction Safety Upgrade program - several unexpected delays including the contractor unavailability, coordination of works with Department of Transport, and exploring synergies to upgrade along with Junction Underpass /EO 20cm Wollington Street stage 2.
-Wellington Street Stage 2 ungrade tenders received - (\$0.20m) Wellington Street stage 3 - Wellington Street Stage 3 upgrade tenders received had a higher than expected cost of construction.
-Requirements to comply with VicRoads design standards also increased the cost of the project. - (\$0.11m) Laneway Construction Meredith Street - Construction is in progress and is (40.1111) expected to be completed by the end of this Financial year.
-Additional budget is re-prioritised from the program to accelerate completion of Meredith Street this financial year. Ψ. (\$0.11m) Open Space Irrigation Upgrade - Project is near completion.
-Additional budgets are funded from reserves from prior years.
+1 • - \$ Variance Capital expenditure forecast explanatory notes - \$0.17m Moran Reserve Pedestrian and Cycle Bridge - Original quotes received through •••• the request for quote process were well above the allocated budget and not considered best value.
+A revised procurement approach (public tender) will be implemented which has impacted the timeline for delivery. \$0.17m South Melbourne Town Hall Renewal Upgrade - delayed by the need for further structural investigations and the approval process. - \$0.15m Shakespeare Grove Public Toilet - delays in engaging a consultant for design documentation and relocation of the excelop to a suitable site. \$0.14m St. Kilda Town Hall Façade Rectification - design process has been longer than \$0.14m anticipated due to lack of availability of historical design documents.
+Building Roof Renewals - delivery delayed at four sites due to COVID restrictions - φ0.14m and project management resourcing issues. - \$0.14m Safe Roof Access - Recently closed tender informs the Contractors work φ υ . ι -ι schedule requiring additional time than originally anticipated - \$0.13m Fitzroy & Loch St Safety Improvements - Project now on hold as no funding allocation is to be provided form the Commonwealth Blackspot program. -> \$0.12m Public Safety Lighting Bay Trail - scope variations and cost escalations with tender process has affected the delivery schedules. - \$0.11m Cobden Place Pocket Park - Concept design has taken longer than anticipated to site complexity. \$0.10m St Kilda Junction Safety Upgrade program - several unexpected delays including the contractor unavailability, coordination of works with Department of Transport, and exploring synergies to upgrade along with Junction Underpass Works. -> (\$0.20m) Wellington Street stage 3 - Wellington Street Stage 3 upgrade tenders received had a higher than expected cost of construction.
+Requirements to comply with VicRoads design standards also increased the cost of the project. - (\$0.11m) Laneway Construction Meredith Street - Construction is in progress and is expected to be completed by the end of this Financial year.
+Additional budget is re-prioritised from the program to accelerate completion of Meredith Street this Т (60.11m) financial year. • (\$0.11m) Open Space Irrigation Upgrade - Project is near completion.
+Additional budgets are funded from reserves from prior years are funded from reserves from prior years.